Solothurn: Sport

 FC Solothurn is the town's football club.

 The number 11

 Solothurn has a special affinity for the number eleven.

 The Canton of Solothurn was the eleventh to become part of the Swiss Confederation.
 There are eleven churches and chapels, as well as eleven historical fountains and eleven towers.
-The St. Ursus cathedral has eleven altars and eleven bells, and the stairs in front of the cathedral have levels between every eleven steps.
+The St. Ursus cathedral has eleven altars and eleven bells, and the stairs in front of the cathedral have landings after every eleven steps.

 A local brewery has named itself Öufi, which is Swiss German for eleven, and produces a beer with the same name.